 Furthermore, the question of how much work to ask for and when to ask for it can lead many employees to feel overworked.
-This, again, can lead to burnout.
+This, again, can result in burnout.

 Finally, remote employees will face a good deal more distractions, which is one of the main factors that affect productivity.
 Working parents, especially, have a lot going on.

-Remember the 5 C’s of team management and encourage them within the cohort that is your team.
-For the uninitiated, the 5 C’s are clarity, concreteness, conciseness, completeness, and courteousness.
+Remember the 5 C’s of team management and encourage team members within the cohort that is your team.
+For the uninitiated, the 5 C’s are:

 Especially in a world of disembodied zoom communication, being highly conscientious about adherence to the 5 C’s can make the difference between a burnt-out and highly inspired team.

 Here are other ways you can manage remote workers in a remote environment:

 Ensure everyone is on the same page and understands what is expected of them.
 This will help ensure everyone is working towards the same objectives and completing tasks on time.

 Regular communication is critical to keeping everyone on the same page and promptly completing tasks.